sarah-alewijnse/myctophid-ears/README.md

 ### 02_Linear_Models_Among_Species
 1. **01_M_Body_Mass_Temperature** is a linear model of C<sub>resp</sub> with body mass, temperature and species in RStan (equation 5).
 2. **02_M_Oxygen_Consumption** is a linear model of C<sub>resp</sub> with allometrically-derived estimates of oxygen consumption and species in RStan (equation 7).
+* "a" indicates the linear models themselves, and "b" is for the ouput (graphs and tables).

 ### 03_Linear_Models_Within_Species
 1. **01_M_Body_Mass_Temperature** is linear models of C<sub>resp</sub> with body mass and temperature within species, in RStan (equation 6).